crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

 When a user sends assets from Cronos to Ethereum, the corresponding CRC20 token is burned on the Cronos side, and the ERC20 token is released on the Ethereum side.

-Risk and disclaimer: Please read the guide carefully and review the project documentation as misuse may cause incorrect transfer or even loss of assets.
-We recommend transferring a small amount first to get yourself acquainted with the bridge before moving significant amounts.
-We are not responsible for any losses incurred while using the bridge.
 #### Currently supported tokens from [Goerli Testnet]:
 - WETH
 - WBTC